Gerosullivan/Pangur/context/spec.md

 ## 2. Starting State

 - Board: 4x4 grid representing the building interior.
 Perimeter cells (row 4, row 1, column A, column D) begin occupied by resident `1/1` mice pieces, filling all edge squares (12 total); interior cells start empty.
 Shadow bonus cells should render dark, while open gate cells appear light (B4, C4).
+The board layout is fully data-driven via `src/data/boardLayout.json`, which defines each cell’s `terrain` plus optional `entry` metadata (`direction: north/south/east/west`, `incomingMice`).
+Entry cells automatically render staging divs outside the matching board edge to hold their queue of emoji mice.
 - Cat pieces: Three residents off-board at the bottom center, displayed side-by-side (same cat component as will be on board - see UI spec).
 Base stats use `catch/meow`: `1/3`, Pangur (aka Cruibne) `3/1`, `2/2`.
 Each cat begins with five hearts (health).
 - Setup placement: Before the standard turn loop begins, the player performs a single setup phase, dragging each cat piece from the off board onto any free interior cell.
 This occurs once per game; cats cannot be placed on occupied perimeter cells until cleared.
 After placing all three cats, the player must confirm their starting formation before entering the normal turn loop.
 - Grain: 16 units stored inside the building.
-- Incoming Wave: 12 mouse pieces waiting outside (queue for next entry phase) above board.
+- Incoming Wave: 12 mouse pieces waiting outside, split per entry cell as configured in `boardLayout.json` (current default: 6 for `B4 north` and 6 for `C4 north`).
+UI shows one staging band per entry directly outside the corresponding perimeter cell so the player can see how many mice are queued on each side.

 ## 3. Attributes & Terminology